bogdanvuk/pygears/docs/blog/riscv/introduction.rst

 Logistics
 ---------

-All the files related to the RISC-V implementation will be placed in ``examples/riscv`` folder of PyGears git repository.
+All the files related to the RISC-V implementation will be placed in ``examples/riscv`` folder of the PyGears git repository.
 At the beggining of each blog post, I will state which exact git commit contains code relevant to that post, so that you can get back in history and inspect files at that development stage.

 Notice also a slider at the beginning of the post.
-It allows you to choose verbosity of the text, and I plan to use it for all future posts in a fashion similar to this:
+It allows you to choose verbosity of the text.
+I plan to use it for all future posts in a fashion similar to this:

 - Verbosity level 1: Only as much information as needed to reproduce the results the post is discussing,
 - Verbosity level 2: Additional details and explanations about each of the steps involved in the discussed procedure,